SadraCoding/zkpass-esp32/README.md

 The backend server manages communication between the ESP32 and the web client.

-   Navigate to the backend directory:
+   Navigate to the backend directory And Start the server
-   Start the server:
    ```bash
    cd zkpass-web/backend
    python server.py